 When you’ve moved thousands of miles abroad to your dream university, the last thing you’ll want is to feel unsafe in your new university halls.

 Unfortunately, that isn’t always the case.
-Sometimes students feel as though they’ve been sold a lie about what their selected accommodation should look and feel like.
+Sometimes students feel they’ve been sold a lie about how their selected accommodation should look and feel.

-Airbrushed images of university campuses and flashy virtual tours can be misleading, so the only way of knowing for real is to experience it first-hand.
+Airbrushed images of university campuses and flashy virtual tours can be misleading, so the only way to know for real is to experience it first-hand.
 So what do you do if you’re beginning to feel unsafe a few weeks after settling into your new house or halls?

-If the student halls representative isn’t helping, seek outside help
+If your student halls representative isn’t helping, seek outside help

 So, you’ve told your halls guardian (this is usually a mature student) that you’re not happy with your living situation.
 Regardless of whether it’s a tricky flatmate causing you grief or the fact that local areas are filled with unruly gangs, this issue could soon start to affect your studies.

 If the guardian doesn’t listen to your requests or fails to take worthy action, it’s best to contact your university directly.
 Either the students’ union or student support team will be there to listen to your worries.
 It’s their duty to help in any way they can.

 So, if you aren’t comfortable in a place that’s supposed to give you respite after a long day of lectures, it’s really not worth your investment.
 Remember, university isn’t always easy and you need your private space to unwind.
 But it’s your university’s responsibility to ensure you feel safe.